The information contained in this page is intended for U.S. healthcare professionals only.

 Antibody replacement therapy

-As a replacement therapy, IVIG does not stimulate new production of antibodies, so it must be readministered at regular intervals to maintain protective levels.
-Most PI patients using IVIG for regular antibody replacement therapy receive infusions every 3-4 weeks.
+As a replacement therapy, IgG does not stimulate new production of antibodies, so it must be readministered at regular intervals to maintain protective levels.

 Hematopoietic stem cell transplantation